 - What other information must be submitted in a SERFF filing?

 The insurer should complete all rule / rate, policy form, and supplemental information tabs contained in SERFF providing generally requested premium and loss data, rate indications, actuarial data, and revised policy form provision comparisons.
-Once an insurer has access to SERFF for purposes of submitting filings it will be able to review, in the SERFF Filing Rules tab, pertinent filing requirements for particular types of filings.
+The SERFF Filing Rules tab contains applicable filing requirements for each type of filing.

 - What website location contains a synopsis of requirements / instructions for the main types of property / casualty insurance products?

 The Product Requirements Locator contains Michigan law requirements and other applicable rate, rule, and policy form regulations for particular types of insurance.

 On the Selection page you must choose the general type of coverage for which you want to review requirements (Property and Casualty because there are no Health or Life product requirements in the Locator), then you need to pick the Business Line, The Product Name, The Requirement Category (usually best to pick All because some requirements may be in unusual categories), the type of filing button, and the Jurisdiction.